leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ## `derive`

 `derive` can be used to derive a LOM set for a target from that of a source.
-This encompasses copying between ILIAS objects, exporting to XML, and importing from XML, depending on the chosen type of source and target.
+This encompasses copying between ILIAS objects and creating a LOM set for an object from basic properties, depending on the chosen type of source and target.

+In the future, XML might be supported as source and target to also allow import and export of LOM sets via the API.

-When calling `derive`, a `SourceSelector` object is returned.
+When calling `derive`, a `SourceSelector` is returned.
 There, either an ILIAS object can be identified as a source by a triple of IDs as explained [here](identifying_objects.md), or a LOM set can be created from basic fields.
 A `Derivator` is returned, where an object can be chosen analogously as the target.

-When a target is chosen, the `Derivator` reads out the LOM set from the source, and writes it to the target object.
+When a target is chosen, the `Derivator` reads out the LOM set from the source, and writes it to the target.
 Currently, the two use cases
 are:

 - **Creation:** When the target is an ILIAS object and title, description